qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

    network (e.g. Windows or Macos machines) by going to their :file:`/etc/hosts` file and point the `myhost` name to whatever IP the server machine has on the network.
 You can be sure that that specific IP is not ``127.0.0.1`` as that's the local IP, only accessible from the local machine.
+On ``*nix`` machines the :file:`hosts` file is located in :file:`/etc`, while on Windows it's under the :file:`C:\\Windows\\System32\\drivers\\etc` directory.
+Under Windows you need to start your text editor with administrator privileges before opening the hosts file.

 |IC|
 -------------------------------------------------------------------------------